 Service update during Covid-19

 The internet and digital technologies provide a lifeline for people who find themselves physically and emotionally isolated.
-With more than 1 in 10 Norwich adults never having been online, supporting people to develop digital skills can make a real difference in the local community.
+With more than 1 in 10 adults never having been online, supporting people to develop digital skills can make a real difference in the local community.
 We work with volunteers who coach local residents to gain new skills and confidence with digital technologies, to help tackle social isolation.

 What is a Digital Inclusion Volunteer?